blopitup/dotfiles/README.md

-Prezto —  MODDED BY subho007
+Prezto —  MODDED BY blopitup
 =====================================================

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line